 RIHEBC’S financing process happens in 4 steps: Step 1 is optional and consists of pre-financing assistance; Steps 2 through 4 are required and consist of application acceptance; preliminary approval; and final approval.

-While not all of RIHEBC’s borrowers require pre-financing assistance, for those that do, or are not sure if they do, RIHEBC encourages you to contact the Corporation at the early stages of planning for a borrowing.
+While not all RIHEBC’s borrowers require pre-financing assistance, for those that do, or are not sure if they do, RIHEBC encourages you to contact the Corporation at the early stages of planning for a borrowing.
 By doing so, RIHEBC and its dedicated financial advisor, Acacia Financial (“Acacia”), can gauge what your financing needs are, review the process with you, and then help you secure a financial advisor who will represent you, the borrower (the “borrower FA”).
 The borrower FA will be an extension of your finance staff and will offer invaluable assistance on calculating debt capacity, understanding your credit profile, evaluating financing options, and then determining a preliminary plan of finance.
 The Corporation’s pre-qualified list of borrower FAs is here.

 Next you will need to complete and submit RIHEBC’s application, along with requested materials.
 RIHEBC will review and request any follow-up information that may be needed.
 RIHEBC needs to receive this information at least four weeks before the board meeting at which your institution will be considered for Preliminary Approval (Step 3).
 After submitting an application, RIHEBC will send the information along to Acacia so that they may begin to put together a credit memorandum to support Preliminary Approval.
 A full list of up to date board meetings can be found here.